 In the past Pride used Belgian draft horses to help with vineyard work among their steeper vineyard blocks as well as pull visitors through the vineyards while seated on a wooden wagon.
 These original horses have since died but smaller Belgian Draft horses are still kept on site although they aren’t setup to haul visitors anymore (due to their size).
 An employee has even taught one of the horses how to dance, Mexican style!

-Their philosophy is that the majority of wine making begins and ends in the vineyards and that blending grapes from multiple vineyards together adds complexity to the wine, rather than using fruit from a single vineyard.
-They are able to harvest individual blocks as they ripen.
+Pride’s philosophy is that the majority of wine making occurs in the vineyards and that blending grapes from multiple vineyard blocks add complexity to wine.
+Individual blocks are harvested only as they ripen.
 Fruit from these blocks are then fermented and aged separate from each other until the final blends are put together.
-Unlike many area vintners, they believe in using all neutral oak during the initial stages of the aging of their red wines and then based on each barrel and flavor profile they will add in individual new oak barrels as necessary.
+Unlike many area vintners, they believe in using all neutral oak during the initial stages of aging the red wines – then based on each barrel and flavor profile they will add in individual new oak barrels as necessary.
 The wine making team wants to highlight the true expressions of the vintage and varietals rather than have the new oak take over in the early stages of aging.

 Their wines have performed well at a variety of wine competitions over the years and have also been a favorite in the White House; a wall next to the tasting room is decorated with Presidential certificates for when their wine was served at White House functions.

 The tasting room is elegantly furnished with a hand painted mural above the mirror behind the tasting counter.
 Tastings usually include at least one white wine among all the red wines.